|CALCULUS IN ONE VARIABLE||FMAA05|

 be able to show capability to explain mathematical reasoning in a structured and logically clear way.

 Part 2.
 Complex numbers and polynomials.
 The concept of primitive function.
 Simple integration methods: partial integration and change of variable.
 Partial fractions.
 Definition of an integral.
 Riemann sums.
 Geometrical and other applications of integrals.
 Improper integrals.
 Differential equations of first order: linear and with separable variables.
-Linear differential equations.
+Linear differential equations with constant coefficients.
 Solving homogeneous and certain inhomogeneous equations.
 Applications.
 The Taylor and Maclaurin formulae.
-Expansion of elementary functions.
+Expansions of the elementary functions.
 The importance of the remainder term.
 Applications of Maclaurin expansions.
 Problem solving within the above areas.

 Name: Part B1.

 Higher education credits: 8.
 Grading scale: UG.
 Assessment: Written test comprising theory and problem solving.
-Two computational ability tests must be passed before the examination.
+Computational ability tests must be passed before the examination.
 One assignment (oral and in writing) must be passed before the examination.
 Contents: See above, part 1.

 Higher education credits: 7.
 Grading scale: UG.
 Assessment: Written test comprising theory and problem solving.
 One assignment (oral and in writing) must be passed before the examination.
 Contents: The whole course, but with emphasis on part 2 above.